BI-with-Sabbir/Power-Bi-Project/Financial Reporting In Power BI/Readme.md

 ## 🔄 Data Preprocessing

 ### Steps Taken:
-1.Enter All Data in Power Query and ETL process started.
+1. Enter All Data in Power Query and the ETL process starts.
-2.Correct Data types are applied in every column.
+2. Correct Data types are applied in every column.
-3.Create a Parameter Table for All incoming data.
+3. Create a Parameter Table for All incoming data.
 4.```DAX
       = (StartDate as date, EndDate as date, FYStartMonth as number) as table => let
     DayCount = Duration.Days(Duration.From(EndDate - StartDate)),
     Source = List.Dates(StartDate,DayCount,#duration(1,0,0,0)),
     TableFromList = Table.FromList(Source, Splitter.SplitByNothing()),